CoderLine/mocha-vscode/README.md

 Please follow the [general Mocha documentation](https://mochajs.org/) to initially set up tests using the command line.
 Then, [install this extension](https://marketplace.visualstudio.com/items?itemName=mocha.mocha-vscode).

 This extension automatically discovers and works with the `.mocharc.js/cjs/yaml/yml/json/jsonc` files found in your workspace.
 It requires minimal to no extra configuration.
-It works by looking at test files in your JavaScript code.
-If you write tests in TypeScript, you will want to:
+It works by looking at test files in your JavaScript and TypeScript code.

-1. Modify your tsconfig.json and add `"sourceMap": true`

 ## Configuration